Explicit Estimators for Loss Tomography: Composite Likelihood Estimator

+Given composite likelihood, we are able to confirm the speculation presented in \ref{insight}.
+Starting from $S_k(2)$ and ending at $S(|d_k|)$, a number of composite likelihood equations can be derived, one for a degree of correlation.
+The degree varies from pairwise to $|d_k|$-wise.
+In order to have a unique formula for all of $L_c(i; A_k; y), i \in \{2,\cdot\cdot,|d_k|\}$, we let the single-wise likelihood function be 1.
+In addition, let $L_c(i; A_k; y)$ be the composite likelihood function for $i-wise$ correlation.
+Then, the following lemma shows $L_c(i; A_k; y)$ can be expressed uniformly.

-\begin{corollary} Let $ L_c(1,A_k; y)=1$, a set of composite likelihood functions are obtained, each considers one type of the $|d_k|-1$ co-observations, from pair-wise to $|d_k|$-wise.
-The likelihood functions can be expressed in a recursive manner.
-Let $L_c(i; A_k; y)$ be the $i-wise, 2 \leq i \leq |d_k|,$ composite likelihood function that has the following form
+\begin{lemma} There are a number of composite likelihood functions, one for a degree of correlation, varying from pairwise to $|d_k|$-wise.
+The likelihood functions, i.e. $L_c(i; A_k; y)$s have a unique form as follows:

-where $n_x(1)$ is the confirmed arrivals at a virtual node $x$, obtained from $Y_x$, and $\beta_x$ is the combined pass rate of the subtrees composed by the members of $x$. \end{corollary} \begin{IEEEproof} It is clear the nominator on the RHS of (\ref{recursive form}) is the likelihood function considering all co-observations from pairwise to $i$-wise and the denominator is the likelihood functions from pair-wise to $(i-1)$-wise.
-The corollary then follows. \end{IEEEproof} There are $|d_k|-1$ composite likelihood functions in (\ref{recursive form}), each measures the fitness between a type of co-observations and the models generating the co-observations.
-Since the co-observations considered by each of the composite likelihoods has the same number of co-observers, the likelihood equation obtained is a polynomial that only has two terms, one is an $i-1$ degree term of the estimate and the other is a constant.
-Then, we have the following theorem. \begin{theorem} Each of the composite likelihood equations obtained from (\ref{recursive form}) is an explicit estimator of $A_k$.
-Let $A_k(i)$ be the explicit estimator for {\it i-wise} co-observations that returns an estimate of $A_k$.
-We then have
+\end{lemma} \begin{IEEEproof} The nominator on the RHS of (\ref{recursive form}) is the likelihood function considering the correlations from pairwise to $i$-wise inclusively and the denominator is the likelihood functions from single-wise to $(i-1)$-wise.
+Then, the quotient of them is the likelihood dedicated to the $i$-wise correlation. \end{IEEEproof} Let $A_k(i)$ be the estimator derived from {\it i-wise} likelihood.
+Then, we have the following theorem. \begin{theorem} Each of the composite likelihood equations obtained from (\ref{recursive form}) is an explicit estimator of $A_k$ in the following form: